 There’s not much more to say here other than to remember that having a seamless mobile ordering experience will do wonders for your online ordering revenue.
 If you’re still stuck with a WordPress webpage and no app, it’s time to bite the bullet and look into getting yourself an online ordering system for restaurants - trust me; it’ll make a huge difference.
 And as a nice little bonus, it’ll take some work off your already chock-full plate.

 You and I both know that most big delivery services (third-party or otherwise) have gotten the online ordering system down pat.
 One of the most common things to experience when ordering online is what we call a “checkout upsell.”

-These little popups occur right before you finalize your order, asking if you want garlic bread, a soda, or some dessert.
-And they serve an essential purpose - highlighting high-margin items to increase your average ticket total.
+These little pop ups occur right before you finalize your order, asking if you want garlic bread, a soda, or some dessert.
+They serve an essential purpose - highlighting high-margin items to increase your average ticket total.

 Setting up something that recommends additional appetizers, drinks, and desserts serves a few purposes:

 It highlights items you may not sell as often.